mautic/mautic-documentation/pages/05.Campaigns/03. Managing Campaigns/docs.en.md

 The **Conditions** tab displays a tabular list of all he conditions that you have added to your Campaign.

-The **Contacts** tab displays a grid view of all the contacts that you have added to your campaign.
+The **Contacts** tab displays a grid view of all the Contacts that you have added to your Campaign.

 The **Recent Activity** panel on the right displays the recent activities that take place in the campaign.